Research Professor, ICTA-UAB

 Background and education

-- (2006) Phd in Development Studies, University of East Anglia (UK)
+- (2005) Phd in Development Studies, School of International Development, University of East Anglia

-- (2001) MSc in Natural Resource Management, University of East Anglia (UK)
+- (2001) MSc in Renewable Natural Resources and Development, School of International Development, University of East Anglia

-- (2000) Postgraduate in Environmental Management in Public and Private Administration, Universitat de Barcelona
+- (2000) Postgraduate Diploma in Environmental Management in Public and Private Administration, Social Psychology Department, Universitat de Barcelona

 - (1999) BSc in Environmental Sciences, Universitat Autonòma de Barcelona